pitastrudl/wekanwiki/FAQ.md

 * Not a Startup: We have zero budget.
 We have no exit plan.
 We have no investors.
 * Not have hired departments: There is no hired marketing team/hired development team/hired QA team

+## Why am I called a troll or spammer by somebody in issue comments?
+* You want a feature, but you add thumbs down emoji reactions

+## Why am I called a spammer by somebody in issue comments?
+* ..

 ## What is Wekan?
 As already explained in detail in our [Readme][], Wekan is an open-source _[kanban board][kanban]_ that lets you organize things in cards, and cards in lists.